kashitamang/city-builder/README.md

 ✅get value of type dropdown (log value of dropdown to the console) ✅update the DOM for the typecount state
-✅update the DOM for the type picture (use style.backgroundImage on typeEl) ✅update the state to show the new count of types by calling the ✅displayStats() function
+✅update the DOM for the type picture (use style.backgroundImage on typeEl) ✅update the state to show the new count of types by calling the displayStats() function

 //event listeners for environment dropdown on 'change' ✅get value of environment dropdown (log value of dropdown to the console) ✅update the DOM for the environmentcount state
-✅update the DOM for the type picture (use style.backgroundImage on environmentEl) ✅update the state to show the new count of types by calling the ✅displayStats() function
+✅update the DOM for the type picture (use style.backgroundImage on environmentEl) ✅update the state to show the new count of types by calling the displayStats() function

 //event listeners for apocalypse dropdown on 'change' ✅get value of apocalypse dropdown (log value of dropdown to the console) ✅update the DOM for the apocalypsecount state
-✅update the DOM for the type picture (use style.backgroundImage on apocalypseEl) ✅update the state to show the new count of types by calling the ✅displayStats() function
+✅update the DOM for the type picture (use style.backgroundImage on apocalypseEl) ✅update the state to show the new count of types by calling the displayStats() function

 //event listeners for button on 'click'
 ✅get value of slogan
--push that value to new array in state
+✅push that value to new array in state
--clear out the forms input.value by assigning to an empty string -update the dom to show the new slogans byt calling displaySlogans() function;
+✅clear out the forms input.value by assigning to an empty string ✅update the dom to show the new slogans byt calling displaySlogans() function;

 //create displayStats() Function
--text content of the report el to tell thr use ho many times they have changed a piece of state using template literals
+✅text content of the report el to tell thr use ho many times ✅they have changed a piece of state using template literals

 //create displaySlogans() Function
--clear out DOM for the currently displayed slogans -loop through each slogan in state
+✅clear out DOM for the currently displayed slogans ✅loop through each slogan in state
--for each new slogan create and html element with the slogan as its text content -append that HTML element to the cleared-out DOM
+✅for each new slogan create and html element with the slogan as its text content ✅append that HTML element to the cleared-out DOM